Ivosidenib (Tibsovo®)

 About Ivosidenib (Tibsovo®)

 This medication is a type of targeted therapy called an isocitrate dehydrogenase (IDH) inhibitor.
 Ivosidenib works by targeting and blocking IDH1 enzymes.
-In some cancers, this overactive enzymes cause cells to grow and divide too fast.
+In some cancers, these overactive enzymes cause cells to grow and divide too fast.
 By inhibiting this enzyme, this medication can slow tumor growth.
-Your oncology team will test your tumor for this abnormality, which must be present in order to receive the medication.
+Your provider will test your tumor for this abnormality, which must be present for this medication to work.

 How to Take Ivosidenib

 If a dose is missed or not taken at the usual time, take the dose as soon as you remember, but at least 12 hours before the next scheduled dose.
-Return to the normal schedule on the following day.
+Go back to your normal schedule on the next day.
 Do not take 2 doses within 12 hours.
 If you vomit a dose, do not take a replacement dose.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.